-Modern economic development underpinned the emergence of the Empire into which Australia was born.
 The Imperial system was broken irrecoverably by the two world wars.
-Australia's foreign relations were dominated by the disintegration of Empires in the several decades after the Japanese conquest of Southeast Asia.
+Australia's foreign relations were dominated by the disintegration of Empires in the several decades after the Japanese conquest of Southeast Asia in 1941.
 Australia turned to America for military and to some extent cultural security, and began to build productive relations with many countries in Asia.
 Over the half century after the disintegration of Empires, more and more of post-Imperial Asia began to participate in modern economic growth, and became a much more rewarding economic partner of Australia.
-Conflict between the security relationship with the US and the economic and increasingly broadly based interaction with Asia was at the margins of both relationships until a decade or so ago.
-Over this past decade, the conflict has come into the centre of our foreign relations.
+Conflict between the security relationship with the US and the economic and increasingly broadly based interaction with Asia was at the margins of both relationships until well into the twenty first century.
+Over recent years, and especially during the Morrison Prime Ministership, the conflict has come into the centre of our foreign relations.
 That is dangerous to Australian security and prosperity.
 Because broadly based prosperity underpins a successful democracy, it is also dangerous for our democracy.